amol-t-87/DataAnalystPortfolioProjects/README.md

 ## 🧪 Projects

-### 🍫 SweetBite Sales & Distribution Analytics with Power BI

-Explored sales and shipping trends of a fictional chocolate company to understand customer demand, distribution efficiency, and product performance.
-Built interactive dashboards to highlight KPIs and used forecasting to estimate future growth opportunities.

-🛠 Tools Used: Power BI, Power Query, DAX

-📦 Transformed raw sales and logistics data into an optimized data model

-📊 Designed dynamic dashboards for monitoring regional demand and product categories

-📈 Applied trend analysis and forecasting to anticipate seasonal peaks in chocolate sales

-🚚 Revealed a 10–14% margin improvement opportunity through smarter distribution planning

 ### 🧠 Workforce Insights using Python

 Transformed messy and unstructured employee data into a structured format for workforce planning.
 The goal was to understand how employees were distributed across projects and roles and improve resource allocation through data-driven insights.